 Investment and diversification should be hand in gloves with each other.
 A concentrated investment in any category, even if it is the safest, is a loss to the investor.

-However, diversification is not just across asset classes: equity, debt, gold and the likes.
+Diversification is not just across asset classes: equity, debt, gold and the likes.
 Diversification can also be across geographical boundaries.
-An investment outside India expands options for wider diversification.
+An investment outside India expands options for a wider diversification.